pushyamithra11/React-Project-1/README.md

 <<<<<<< HEAD
-#This is my Local Repo
+#This is my first React Project
 =======
 # React + Vite